NRCan/geo-deep-learning/README.md

 ## **About**

-The **geo-deep-learning** project stems from an initiative at NRCan's [CCMEO](https://www.nrcan.gc.ca/earth-sciences/geomatics/10776).
+The **Geo-Deep-Learning** project stems from an initiative at NRCan's [CCMEO](https://www.nrcan.gc.ca/earth-sciences/geomatics/10776).
 Its aim is to allow using Convolutional Neural Networks (CNN) with georeferenced datasets.

-In geo-deep-learning, the learning process comprises two broad stages: tiling and training, followed by inference, which makes use of a trained model to make new predictions on unseen imagery.
+In **Geo-Deep-Learning**, the learning process comprises two broad stages: tiling and training, followed by inference, which makes use of a trained model to make new predictions on unseen imagery.

 ## **Requirement**
 This project comprises a set of commands to be run at a shell command prompt.
 Examples used here are for a bash shell in an Ubuntu GNU/Linux environment.